 | Friday | Mixed | One question from each section – simulate test pace |

-| Weekend | Review | Repeat your weakest task type from the week |
+| Weekend | Weak area review | Repeat your lowest-scoring task type from the week |

 TOEFL 2026 Prep Tips by Country